MaxPhilips/wgm_notes/argonaut_granular_controls/test_server_faq.md

 Create and use tokens with scopes `patient/Observation.rs` and `patient/Observation.crs` (as mentioned above, this scope can be requested, but not used).

 Generate an authorization token with your preferred library or client.
-One test patient you can use with lots of Observations is 1316024 (add to SMART launch context).
-You can use portal/portal to log in.
+Use test patient Nancy SMART 12724066.
+Her credentials are nancysmart / Cerner01.
+Other test patients are documented here: https://docs.google.com/document/d/10RnVyF1etl_17pyCyK96tyhUWRbrTyEcqpwzW-Z-Ybs/edit

 Expect 200!
 Yay!